 Instructions for Conducting Review of Data, Including Monitoring and Applying Electronic Signatures

 The ability to review CRFs is configured by the Study Administrator.
 The rules applied to each study can vary.
-This article will cover the review process in a common configuration for both a Monitor reviewer and an Investigator signature.
-Use one of these links to jump to the applicable section:
+This article will cover the review process in a common configuration for both Monitor review and Investigator signature.
+Use one of the following links to jump to the applicable section.

 Record/CRF Reviewing Overview

 Record review levels are set up by the Study Administrator based on user roles.
-If you have the ability to review and/or sign off on records, a button will be displayed at the bottom of every subject CRF to mark the corresponding data as reviewed at your role level (e.g. Monitor reviewed, Investigator Reviewed, etc).
+If you have the ability to review and/or sign off on records, a button will be displayed at the bottom of every subject CRF to mark the corresponding data as reviewed at your role level (e.g. Monitor review, Data Management Review, Investigator Reviewed, etc).
 Bulk review functionality is also available from the Action Item Report if the study is set up to support it.